Festa do Outono (Autumn Feast) @ Serralves

 However, I'm totally aware that this type of activity does not replace a grammar diagnostic, which tests students on their grammar knowledge and skills and informs the teacher of what aspects of grammar their students are already familiar with and what they still need to learn.
 Most of the times, grammar diagnostics only allow one right answer per question, are easy to mark and can be tailored to cover any level, from elementary school to the 12th form.
 But these assessments can be misleading: sometimes students with formal grammar training will excel on these kinds of tests, but their actual writing will be rife with grammatical errors.
 This is because they can recognize grammatical errors in closed situations such as a test, but when they try and construct more complex sentences on their own, they struggle to express themselves within the rigid grammar rules they know; additionally, the nature of multiple choice questions engenders the possibility of students guessing right answers by chance.
 This is why I prefer to engage students in a different way during the first classes: they get to know each other and they practise the four skills without even noticing it!

 You have read this article diagnostic activities / social networking / speaking / writing with the title September 2012.
-You can bookmark this page URL http://catolink4.blogspot.com/2012/09/speaking-writing-diagnostic-activities.html.
+You can bookmark this page URL https://catolink4.blogspot.com/2012/09/speaking-writing-diagnostic-activities.html.
 Thanks!

 Madness...